mshendrikx/karacool/README.md

 Finally, this package can set up your pi as a self-configuring wireless access point, but hasn't been updated in a while https://github.com/jasbur/RaspiWiFi

-### Can I run PiKaraoke without a wifi/network connection?
+### Can I run Karacool without a wifi/network connection?

 Yes, but you can only access your existing library and won't be able to download new songs.